 A feathered treasure of this area is the rare whio/blue duck.
 They survive by feeding on aquatic insects found in fast-flowing, clear mountain streams and rivers.
 Kea, kaka and kakariki/NZ parakeet are typical birds of the beech forests of the upper Karamea River.

-Thor Hut is the last remaining NZ Forest Service hut in the Upper Karamea.
-Built in 1969 primarily for trampers, is also served NZ Forest Service hunters.
+Thor Hut is the last remaining New Zealand Forest Service hut in the Upper Karamea.